 We also took steps to clear away things that were obscuring these great results.
 We took nonrecurring charges to earnings to reflect losses associated with Azurix, Enron Broadband, New Power Co. and certain investments in our merchant portfolio.

 Finally, we announced in our call with investors that we were reducing shareholders equity by $1.2 billion.
-Normally, this information would have been disclosed in our 10Q filing (to be made in a couple of weeks).
+Normally, this information would have been disclosed in our 10-Q filing (to be made in a couple of weeks).
 We elected to get the information out early.
-Our investors understood the change we were making, though the media has characterized this as something we somehow attempted to “slip by.”
+Our investors understood the change we were making, though some members of the media have characterized this as something we somehow attempted to “slip by.”
 It was quite the opposite.
 We elected to discuss it with investors at the same time we discussed our earnings release in order to provide information earlier.

 We will get into your questions in a minute, but I want to address one issue now.
 Many of you are concerned about whether bonuses will be paid.
 We are making our recurring earnings numbers and that is the key consideration for the compensation committee of the board.
 We need to keep hitting our recurring earnings numbers.
 Everything is on the table for consideration.
 We will do everything we can to make this company stronger, but not paying bonuses to you - - who have worked hard to make this company successful - - will not make this company stronger.
 I intend for you to get them.